What is a Checking Account?

 Citi checking accounts offer ways to avoid monthly service fees if you meet certain conditions, debit card access, mobile check deposit1 and more.
 There is no minimum deposit to open a checking account with Citi.

-Learn more about opening a Citi checking account to take advantage of features and benefits like mobile check deposits1 and fee-free ATM2 access across the U.S.
+Learn more about opening a Citi Checking Account to take advantage of features and benefits like mobile check deposits1 and fee-free ATM2 access across the U.S.

-How much money should I keep in my checking account?
+How much money should I generally keep in my checking account?

 Is a debit card a checking account?